-This article describes the basic Workflow for building 3D model of an object.
-We also recommend to think through the process of photography.
-You can found more detailed recommendations in the section - Image Capture Tips.
-The workflow described in this tutorial is suitable for Professional and Standard versions.
+This article describes the basic workflow for building a 3D model of an object.
+We also recommend thinking through the process of photography.
+You can find more detailed recommendations in the section - Image Capture Tips.
+The workflow described in this tutorial is suitable for Professional and Standard.

 1. To add photos select Add Photos... command from the Workflow menu.

 2. In the Add Photos dialog browse the source folder and select files to be processed.

 Recommended masking all irrelevant elements on the source photos (background, accidental, foreground, etc.).
 You can find more information in the tutorial - Masks.

 At this stage, Metashape estimates the camera position for each photo and builds the tie point cloud.